 If you want a live demo of this, please register from the link given below.
 (Only in Pune) REGISTER NOW!
+This project can also be implemented using a PIC18F4520 microcontroller.
+We have schematic and C library available.
 A GSM/GPRS Module like SIM300 can be used for any embedded application that requires a long range communication, like a robot in Chennai controlled by a person sitting in New Delhi!
 Or simply a water pump in a rice field turned on in the morning by a farmer sitting in his house few kilometers away!
 You have few communication options depending on the application, they may be as follows.
 Simple SMS based communication Turn on/off loads using simple SMS commands, so the controlling device is a standard handset.
 You can use any mobile phone to control the device.
 A intruder alarm/fire alarm that informs about the panic situation to the house owner on his/her mobile via SMS.
 Call based communication A smart intruder alarm/fire alarm that calls the police or fire station and plays a pre recorded audio message to inform about the emergency.
 Internet Based Communication (GPRS) User can control the end application using any PC/Tablet/Mobile with internet connection.
 Example: LED Message Displays installed on highways/expressways controlled from a central control room to inform users or traffic conditions ahead.
-A robot controlled over internet.
-That means the robot can be accessed from any device having internet any where in […]
+A robot controlled […]

 One of the most basic autonomous robot you can build is a line following robot(LFR).
 This type of robot is run over a white surface which has an arbitrary path drawn over it by using back paint.
 The task of the robot is to run exactly along this painted path.
 You may note that the surface may also be black(or any other dark colour), in that case the path is a light colour like white.
 Please watch the following video for a LFR in action.
 Designing an LFR At minimum our LFR design require the following components.
 A sensor to detect the line on the surface.(It can be a simple IR Reflectance Sensor or an high end camera!).
 We will use a simple IR based sensor, it is cheap and easy to build and use.
 This article describe how to make a line sensor array.
 A microprocessor to run the code that takes inputs from the sensor and control the motion of robot.
 We will use a cheap single chip computer called an microcontroller (MCU).
 A popular family of microcontroller is AVR series from Atmel.
 A member of the popular family is ATmega8.
 ATmega8 is chosen because it has just the required amount of resources and is very low cost.
 The MCU cannot drive the motors (used to actually make […]